ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### Post Mortem

 A Post Mortem is the stage in which the team will analyze the failure and the solution.
-This can consist of sharing perspectives, assumption that were made, expectations that didn't reflect the behavior of the system or observability tools.
+This can consist of sharing perspectives, assumptions that were made, expectations that didn't reflect the behavior of the system or observability tools.
 Following out of the Post Mortem, the team should have come up with a set of actions to fix any observability issues for the scenario and some ideas about how to improve resilience to that failure.